project-hadron/discovery-capability/docs/source/fundamentals/basics.rst

 * add_connector_uri('<connector_name>', '<uri>')

-where `connector_name` is the connector reference name and the`uri` is a fully qualified URI reference to the data or feature set.
+where `connector_name` is the :ref:`connector<Introducing Connectors>` reference name and the `uri` is a fully qualified URI reference to the data or feature set.

 For ease of coding this method has been extended to mirror the source and the persist, where source is a read-only sub-class of the persist class.